milenalauschner/IBM-Course/README.md

 1. Python Basics
 2. Python Data Structures
 3. Python Programming Fundamentals: Conditions, Braching, Loops, Functions, Exception Handling, Objects, and Classes
-4. Wirking with Data in Python
+4. Wirking with Data in Python: Reading and Writing files with Open, Pandas, Numpy
 5. APIs and Data Collection

 Each module has Hands-On exercises with challenges and quizzes.